 Can you take CBD oil and melatonin together?

-CBD oil and melatonin studies
+Studies on CBD and melatonin for sleep

 But that’s not necessarily bad news.
 Everything we now view as accepted science went through a phase where it wasn’t yet accepted science — or even a phase where it was ridiculed by the experts!